Rhône Group: GK Holdings, Inc.

 In 2014, Rhône Group acquired Global Knowledge from MidOcean Partners.
 In October 2021 it was announced that Global Knowledge will be bought by Churchill Capital Corp II and will be merged with Skillsoft.

 Elizabeth Arden, Inc.

 In 2014, Rhône Group entered into an agreement with Elizabeth Arden, Inc. (RDEN.O) for a tender offer to acquire up to 30% of the company.
 In June 2016, Elizabeth Arden was acquired by Revlon.

 Ranpak Corp.

 In October 2014, Rhône Group acquired Ranpak, for around $1 billion from Odyssey Investment Partners LLC.
 Harris Williams & Co. advised Ranpak Corp. on the sale.
-Ranpak is headquartered in Ohio, USA and was established in 1972, it manufactures paper-based packaging for more than 25,000 companies in the electronics, food and beverage, and pharmaceutical industries worldwide.
+Ranpak is headquartered in Ohio, US and was established in 1972, it manufactures paper-based packaging for more than 25,000 companies in the electronics, food and beverage, and pharmaceutical industries worldwide.
 In June 2018, Rhône began discussion with Goldman Sachs regarding the sale of Ranpak Inc., which could fetch up to $1.5 billion and has about $100 million in annual earnings before interest, taxes, depreciation and amortization.
+In December 2018, a special purpose acquisition company formed by One Madison Group's Omar Asali and Jonathan Soros's JC Capital, agreed to purchase Ranpak for $950 million.